Why the History of OSHA Matters

 OSHA was formed way back in 1971.
 Thus, OSHA is older than many aerial lift and scissor lift operators working today – perhaps including you!
 Since the early 1970s, OSHA has steadily increased their safety guidelines for aerial lifts and scissor lifts.

 But how often do these updates occur?
 And what are some of the milestone safety updates that have impacted scissor lift and aerial lift use?
+The history of OSHA is more fascinating than you might expect.

 The safety experts here at AerialLiftCertification.com went back through the history books, legislation records, and other documents to find some interesting answers for you!
+For example, the OSHA 2015 updates are different from the OSHA 2018 updates.
+More recently, changes in safety legislation have prompted safety supervisors, aerial lift operators, and everyone in between to ensure their safety training is up to date, based on OSHA 2019 updates and modifications.

 Since we’re always staying up to date with OSHA legislation changes and tweaks to safety rules, we have a better idea than everyone else about OSHA’s safety updates.
 That’s just one more reason why your company should sign up with AerialLiftCertification.com today.